 What is the legality of towing a caravan?

-Alongside the obvious licencing and weight rules, you will also find that there is a variety of other laws that you must adhere to when towing a caravan.
+Alongside the obvious licencing and weight rules, you will also find that there are a variety of other laws that you must adhere to when towing a caravan.
 These include:

 - All towbars must meet type approved EU regulations.
-All towbars sold by Ixplor are type approved and are specifically designed for your vehicle
+All towbars sold by Witter are type approved and are specifically designed for your vehicle

 - Do not exceed the 50mph speed limit on a single carriageway